naijwu/cahsmun-ipc/README.md

 # IPC for CAHSMUN 2021

 Live version can be found at [ipc.cahsmun.org](https://ipc.cahsmun.org).
 Live version hosted on Firebase.
 Backend is NodeJS + MongoDB running on Heroku.
-Backend code is on another repo (cahsmun-ipc-backend)
+Backend code is on another repo (cahsmun-ipc-server)

 # Getting Started with Create React App